Born 4 May 1868 in Toodyay, Western Australia [P40]

 Her first grandchild and son of her daughter Winifred, Walter K. BOOTH, was born in 1918, however was a delicate baby [P40]

-She cared for and raised her grandson Walter who lived with her herself and her husband on Kadathinni in Three Springs [P40]
+She cared for and raised her grandson Walter who lived with her her and her husband on Kadathinni in Three Springs [P40]

 Attended the wedding of Robert A. CALDOW and May I. BYRNE at the Three Springs Hall on 5 October 1921 [9: 21-Oct-1921]